 ||status byte||It will trigger the built-in device diagnostics.
 The status byte will contain 0 value for success or error code.|

 - Maximum device operating temperature: 149°F (65°C).
 The temperature is measured on the bottom surface of the device in the middle area.

 - Maximum ambient temperature: 81°F (27°C).
 The connected device should be located at least 1 inch away from other USB devices in an area with a free or forced air flow circulation.

 - Weight: 22 grams (0.77 oz)

 - LeadFree/RoHS compliance: All parts and materials used in SwiftRNG devices are lead free and RoHS compliant

-- SwiftRNG Pro draws no more than 216 mA (fixed power profile)
+- SwiftRNG Pro draws no more than 218 mA in active mode and 100mA when inactive

 - Filled inside with an epoxy compound for protection and heat dissipation